11.6 Score Report Use and 30-Day Retake Repair Plan

 Key Takeaways

-Do not build a retake plan around a rumored public raw score.
-Build it around the domains, case behaviors, and timing problems you can repair.
-The goal is to improve clinical decision consistency, not to chase a number that may not apply across forms.
+Do not build a retake plan around a rumored 'public passing number.'
+There is no fixed public raw cut that applies across every form.
+Build instead around the domains, case behaviors, and timing problems you can actually repair.

 Retake InputWhat It Can Tell YouWhat It Cannot Tell You

-Score informationGeneral performance pattern and whether a retake is neededA permanent public raw passing score for every form
+Score informationGeneral performance pattern; whether a retake is neededA permanent public raw passing score for every form

 Review logRepeated reasoning errors and domain weaknessesThe exact items on a future form

-Timed drill dataFatigue points, pacing breakdowns, and flagging habitsWhich live items were unscored
+Timed-drill dataFatigue points, pacing breakdowns, flagging habitsWhich live items were unscored

 Candidate pathwayRetake timing, registration, fee, and cycle rulesState-board requirements outside that pathway

-• Days 1-3: collect score information, review prior logs, and identify the top three error categories.
+• Days 1-3: gather score information, reread prior logs, and name the top three error categories.

-• Days 4-10: drill the weakest domains with written rationales and case evidence.
+• Days 4-10: drill the weakest domains with written, evidence-based rationales — no copied definitions.

-• Days 11-18: complete timed case clusters focused on risk, diagnosis, treatment planning, ethics, and counseling response choices.
+• Days 11-18: run timed case clusters focused on risk, diagnosis, treatment planning, ethics, and counseling-response choices.

-• Days 19-24: run one or two longer simulations with the scheduled break routine.
+• Days 19-24: complete one or two full-length simulations with the scheduled-break routine.

-• Days 25-30: review high-risk misses, sleep, logistics, authorization details, and test-day documents.
+• Days 25-30: review high-risk misses, then protect sleep, logistics, authorization-to-test details, and test-day identification.

 Test Your Knowledge